adam-versed/agentic-ide-toolbox/README.md

    - Confirm technical approach
    - Review generated documentation

+4. Ready for coding workflow

+   - Use generated docs in your new project
+   - Use one of the coding workflow system prompts [coding-workflow-readme](coding-workflow/README.md)
+   - Follow the workflow readme to run the process

 ## Best Practices

 - Watch for the 👷 emoji to confirm prompt context retention